willkoehler/docs/rubber_v2.2.2/rubber_aws_deploy.md

 * **Instance roles**: Just press enter to accept the defaults you configured in `instance_rolls` in `rubber.yml`

-The entire creation and deployment process takes about 25 minutes with the bulk of the time in the bootstrap step.

 **NOTE: Check the console output carefully for errors after each step.** You don't need to scan the entire console output, just the last few lines.
 Rubber is good about stopping if there is an error and will display a meaningful error message.
 But with so much console output you might not notice unless you pay attention.